scarletbright/avalanche-docs/docs/v1.0/en/quickstart.md

 }
 ```

-`txID` is the ID of the send transaction we just sent to the network.
-It will be different for every invocation of `send`.

 ## Checking the Transaction Status

-This send transaction will only take a second or two to finalize.
+This transaction will only take a second or two to finalize.
 We can check its status with `avm.getTxStatus`:

 ```sh
 curl -X POST --data '{